Message about use of cookies

 PE30 1EX

-Representations must be received by 11:59pm on Friday, 8 March 2024.
+Representations must be received by 11:59pm on Friday, 21 June 2024.

-All consultation feedback will be processed in accordance with the Council’s data protection policies and submitted to the Planning Inspectors to inform the examination.
+All consultation feedback will be processed in accordance with the Council’s data protection policies and submitted to the Planning Inspectors to inform the Examination.

 Summary information about the progress of the Examination will be posted on the latest examination news page.